ka4ep/Lexical.Localization/docs/IAssetKey/AssetKeyComparer/README.md

 bool equals12 = AssetKeyComparer.Default.Equals(key1, key2); // Are equal
 ```

-If a non-canonical part occurs multiple times in a key, then by a rule, only the left-most if considered effective.
+If a non-canonical part occurs multiple times in a key, then by rule, only the left-most if considered effective.

 ```csharp
 IAssetKey key1 = LocalizationRoot.Global.Culture("en").Type("MyClass").Key("OK");